 Risk Management Discussion

-It is not appropriate for any healthcare provider to withhold requested records or portions of a record because a patient has an outstanding balance for services rendered, disputes the treatment provided, or disagrees with fees that have been charged.
+It is not appropriate for any healthcare practitioner to withhold requested records or portions of a record because a patient has an outstanding balance for services rendered, disputes the treatment provided, or disagrees with fees that have been charged.
 With very few exceptions, patients are entitled to a complete record set maintained by the practice pursuant to federal and state law.
 It is important to know the rules concerning dental records in the jurisdiction in which you practice, including the requirements for their minimum content, retention, storage, and release.

 Additionally, dental offices that submit electronic claims, eligibility requests, claim status inquiries, and requests for authorization are also governed by HIPAA privacy, security, and breach notification rules.
+(See our accredited education course catalog for complimentary dental education courses on HIPAA Fundamentals and HIPAA for Managers.)

 The following strategies can help dental professionals avoid patient complaints, governmental investigations, administrative sanctions, and adverse social media postings when responding to record requests: